progayk/vuepress-project/docs/vuejs2_course/vuejs-interaction-with-DOM.md

 **computed:** Dependent Properties<br>
 **watch:** Execute code upon data changes

 `watch` property allows me to do something after a data changes.
 VueJs automatically pass the value of the data.
-If you need a **synchronous** thing to run use `watch` property.
+If you need a **asynchronous** thing to run use `watch` property.

 In the below example it will react to a change in data 2 seconds later.
 Since I will use a **callback** closure `setTimeout` I need to store my Vue instance in a variable.
 Then I will use it in the callback closure.